 I ended up stringing a rubber band between the legs inside the Bundt pan, to keep a little tension between them and keep the feet facing forward.

 From there, I started assembling the rest of the body.
 I ran a 4-inch bolt through the base of the turkey’s neck (and secured it with a nut underneath it.)
 Then I put the bolt through the knobless lid …

 … and put a couple of rubber grommets on the bottom of the bolt, where it goes through the hole in the Bundt pan.
 I think the grommets are supposed to keep the bolt in place, but I’m not 100 percent sure on that.
 The grommets were the husband’s idea.
-He’s my chief engineer and troubleshooter when I make turkey robots.
-I always show him my plans before I get started on projects, and then he shoots them down and comes up with alternate ideas that will work in reality instead of just in my head.
+He’s my chief engineer and troubleshooter.
+I’ve learned the hard way that things that work in my head don’t always work in reality, so it’s great to have a live-in consultant to keep the design process on track.

 Here’s the back side of the tail feathers, with the bolt sticking out of the rubber grommets in the middle of the Bundt pan.

 And here’s what I used to keep everything in place: another random metal lid from my collection.